 Anyway, the house is pristine, most of our stuff is in boxes crammed into the garage, and the Century 21 sign is in the yard.
 Other things we’ve discovered through this very long and very exhausting process:

 - Old English Scratch Remover is a miracle worker when it comes to reviving old woodwork.
+It works well with oscillating tool blades and other equipments.
 Wipe on with a rag, wipe off with another rag, and be ready with a sponge to wipe off what gets on the walls and floor.
 (There’s always some.)
 Best if done before painting, but works afterwards, too.

 - Rosin/Resin paper is great to protect the floor from drywall mud, but watch out if it gets wet.
 It can stain the vinyl floor underneath so that it’s a big pink splotch and entire floor has to be replaced.